 - Students are expected to thoroughly familiarize themselves with the Student Handbook of the year of their acceptance with particular focus on their particular degree program.
 Students are bound by the academic and financial requirements of the Handbook in use at the time of their acceptance.
 The current Student Handbook as well as past years’ Handbooks can be viewed here.

 - Student must provide documentation of completion of diaconal training program.

-- Student must complete two required courses through the Foundation (see below).
+- Student must complete two required courses through the GTF (see below).

 - Completion of the Master’s Thesis of 35,000-40,000 words (140-160 pages) and submission of one electronic or hard copy including the Thesis Supervisor’s evaluation forms.
 All academic requirements must be met by February 1 prior to graduation.

 Students are required to take two online E-Tutorial courses in Theology from the GTF.
 E-Tutorials are one-on-one tutorials with a GTF faculty person that take place entirely by email.

 is a required reading and writing assignment for all students completing a thesis.
 The Research Methodology requirement is explained here